 - Preheat oven to 350F degrees.
 Line muffin tin with 12 cupcake liners.
 Set aside.

-- To make the cupcakes: In a medium bowl, mix together flour, baking powder, baking soda, and salt.
+- To make the cupcakes: In a large bowl, mix the flour, baking powder, baking soda, and salt together until combined.
 Set aside.
-In a large microwave-safe bowl, melt butter in the microwave.
-Stir in sugar - mixture will be gritty.
-Stir in egg whites, yogurt, milk, and vanilla extract until combined.
-Slowly mix dry ingredients into the wet ingredients until no lumps remain.
-Fold in the crushed Oreos.
-Batter will be thick.
+In a medium microwave-safe bowl, melt the butter.
+Whisk in the granulated sugar.
+Mixture will be thick.
+Vigorously whisk in the egg whites, yogurt, milk, and vanilla until combined and uniform in texture.
+Slowly whisk the wet ingredients into the dry ingredients until no lumps remain.
+Gently fold in the Oreos.